*Disclaimer- at no point I’m I making a claim that these are authentic poutine. This is my version of poutine. *

 - 2 tablespoons sea salt

-- 2 cups chicken gravy
+- 2 cups chicken or beef gravy

 - 6 ounces cheese curds plain (buy extra because you will eat some along the way!)

 - Vegetable oil enough to fill up to 3 inchesa large, high rimmed pot

 Place sea salt and 1-2 cups water in a large mixing bowl.
 Slice red potatoes into 1/4 inch medallions.
 Place directly into salted water bowl to prevent browning.
 Add more water if needed to make sure the potatoes are covered.